neurodata/m2g/docs/api/modules.rst

 Modules
 *******

-This is a high level mapping of module -> function.
-Description of modules should be in functions.
+This is a high level mapping of LONI Pipeline module -> function.
+Each module has a one-to-one correspondence with its associated function, following the linkage below.

 .. raw:: html